-As periodontists, Dr. Setya and Dr. Hirst are highly trained specialists in the prevention, diagnosis and treatment of gum disease and oral inflammation.
+As periodontists, Dr. Setya, Dr. Hirst, and Dr. Bergman are highly trained specialists in the prevention, diagnosis and treatment of gum disease and oral inflammation.
 They can eliminate the bacteria and bacterial deposits that are causing the disease and restore your oral health.
 In many cases they can even reverse the damage that was caused by effective gum disease treatment and rebuilding lost gum and bone tissue.

 When your gums and supporting jaw bone are healthy, complete and attached securely to your teeth, your teeth are firmly in position and stable.
 Healthy gums naturally attach to the teeth slightly below the gum line.
 They are pink, firm and do not bleed easily.

 Bacteria gets onto your teeth and below the gum line from food and other sources.
 If the bacteria is not regularly removed by brushing and flossing, it forms a sticky film on your teeth known as plaque.

 The bacterial plaque gives off toxins that eat away at the tooth enamel and gum tissue and cause the gums to become inflamed.
 This is the first stage of gum disease.

 As the bacterial plaque continues to accumulate, the disease progresses in severity.
 The gums detach from the teeth, the inflammation worsens and the supporting bone around the infected teeth is lost.